Empowerment by Empathy

 I interact frequently with the trainee at first, to set them in the path that the organization is on.
 Later, it is more effective to let them go for a while and only meet at intervals with them and their mentor.
 (I make sure the person they report to has the heart of a mentor and is not just a trainer, meaning they have taken to heart the concepts above.
 Enough said.)

-The end of a project is an opportunity to look for patterns in work habits and programming style.
-Look for personality traits like curiosity (the tenacious researcher), creativity (the born troubleshooter), and empathy (the natural customer service rep).
+The end of a project is an opportunity to look for patterns in work habits.
+Look for personality traits like curiosity (the tenacious researcher), creativity (the born troubleshooter), and patience (the natural customer service rep).

 Empathy leads to the discovery that every character “flaw” is just the flip side of a strength.
 The law-and-order person who sees everything as black and white?
 Probably also organized and punctual.
 Use them to help others stay on track.
 Disorganized?
 Most likely also a freeform, creative thinker who comes up with new and better ways to do things.